Empowering you in a rapidly changing professional environment

-As the actuarial profession evolves to meet the challenges of an uncertain, rapidly changing world, the IFoA has a central role to play in helping you develop the skills, competencies and mind set that are necessary in an agile, evolving profession for you to enjoy successful, and sustainable careers.
+As the actuarial profession evolves to meet the challenges of an uncertain, rapidly changing world, the IFoA has a central role to play in helping you develop the skills, competencies and mindset that are necessary for an agile, evolving profession, enabling you to enjoy successful and sustainable careers.

-We are excited to announce that a Learning Change Programme has been commissioned to modernise, deepen and broaden our actuarial qualifications and lifelong learning offering, empowering members to succeed in emerging professional domains, keep pace with rapid changes in established areas of actuarial employment, and be equipped with the skills and mind set to adapt and lead within a wider and rapidly changing global professional environment.
+We are excited that the Learning Change Programme has been commissioned to modernise, deepen and broaden our actuarial qualifications and lifelong learning offering, empowering members to succeed in emerging professional domains, keep pace with rapid changes in established areas of actuarial employment, and be equipped with the skills and mindset to adapt and lead within a wider and rapidly changing global professional environment.

 All elements of the programme will support the ongoing internationalisation of our qualifications, to ensure they are relevant and more accessible to members wherever they are studying.